th2-net/th2-conn-dirty-fix/README.md

 + *disconnectRequestDelay* - the interval for the shutdown request
 + *resetSeqNumFlag* - resetting sequence number in initial Logon message (when conn started)
 + *resetOnLogon* - resetting the sequence number in Logon in other cases (e.g. disconnect)
++ *stateFilePath* - path to file where sequences will be saved to use with next login attempts.
+It is useful when acceptor is not support sequence reset. (`nullable`)
++ *startSessionTime* - UTC time when session starts. (`nullable`)
++ *endSessionTime* - UTC time when session ends. required if startSessionTime is filled.
++ *useNextExpectedSeqNum* - session management based on next expected sequence number. (`false` by default)
++ *saveAdminMessages* - defines if admin messages will be saved to internal outgoing buffer. (`false` by default)

 ### Security settings